crwlrsoft/url/README.md

 Btw.: As you can see in the example above, you can use a Url object like a string because of its `__toString()` method.

-### Resolving relative urls
+### Resolving relative URLs

-When you scrape urls from a website you will come across relative urls like `/path/to/page`, `../path/to/page`, `?param=value`, `#anchor` and alike.
-This package makes it a breeze to resolve these urls to absolute ones with the url of the page where they have been found on.
+When you scrape URLs from a website you will come across relative URLs like `/path/to/page`, `../path/to/page`, `?param=value`, `#anchor` and alike.
+This package makes it a breeze to resolve these URLs to absolute ones with the url of the page where they have been found on.

 ```php